Burford Capital Limited (NYSE:BUR) Shares Sold by Sycale Advisors NY LLC

-Sycale Advisors NY LLC lessened its stake in shares of Burford Capital Limited (NYSE:BUR – Free Report) by 30.5% in the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 1,079,098 shares of the company’s stock after selling 473,110 shares during the quarter.
-Burford Capital comprises approximately 4.1% of Sycale Advisors NY LLC’s holdings, making the stock its 6th largest position.
-Sycale Advisors NY LLC’s holdings in Burford Capital were worth $15,107,000 as of its most recent SEC filing.
+Sycale Advisors NY LLC trimmed its holdings in shares of Burford Capital Limited (NYSE:BUR – Free Report) by 30.5% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 1,079,098 shares of the company’s stock after selling 473,110 shares during the period.
+Burford Capital makes up about 4.1% of Sycale Advisors NY LLC’s holdings, making the stock its 6th biggest position.
+Sycale Advisors NY LLC’s holdings in Burford Capital were worth $15,107,000 at the end of the most recent quarter.

-Other large investors also recently made changes to their positions in the company.
-Acadian Asset Management LLC lifted its position in shares of Burford Capital by 304.2% during the 3rd quarter.
-Acadian Asset Management LLC now owns 384,570 shares of the company’s stock worth $5,371,000 after purchasing an additional 289,416 shares during the last quarter.
-Hsbc Holdings PLC raised its holdings in Burford Capital by 9.1% in the 3rd quarter.
-Hsbc Holdings PLC now owns 220,635 shares of the company’s stock valued at $3,061,000 after acquiring an additional 18,384 shares in the last quarter.
-CI Investments Inc. raised its holdings in Burford Capital by 5.7% in the 3rd quarter.
-CI Investments Inc. now owns 2,450,453 shares of the company’s stock valued at $34,306,000 after acquiring an additional 132,749 shares in the last quarter.
-Callodine Capital Management LP acquired a new position in Burford Capital in the 3rd quarter valued at approximately $350,000.
-Finally, Mraz Amerine & Associates Inc. raised its holdings in Burford Capital by 14.8% in the 3rd quarter.
-Mraz Amerine & Associates Inc. now owns 55,555 shares of the company’s stock valued at $778,000 after acquiring an additional 7,166 shares in the last quarter.
+Several other large investors have also recently bought and sold shares of the business.
+Invesco Ltd. acquired a new position in Burford Capital during the first quarter valued at $110,137,000.
+Banque Pictet & Cie SA raised its position in Burford Capital by 0.8% during the third quarter.
+Banque Pictet & Cie SA now owns 7,708,327 shares of the company’s stock valued at $106,409,000 after buying an additional 60,600 shares during the period.
+Teacher Retirement System of Texas raised its position in Burford Capital by 36.3% during the third quarter.
+Teacher Retirement System of Texas now owns 6,135,000 shares of the company’s stock valued at $85,890,000 after buying an additional 1,635,000 shares during the period.
+JPMorgan Chase & Co. raised its position in Burford Capital by 52.2% during the fourth quarter.
+JPMorgan Chase & Co. now owns 2,596,470 shares of the company’s stock valued at $21,161,000 after buying an additional 890,341 shares during the period.
+Finally, CI Investments Inc. raised its position in Burford Capital by 5.7% during the third quarter.
+CI Investments Inc. now owns 2,450,453 shares of the company’s stock valued at $34,306,000 after buying an additional 132,749 shares during the period.

 Burford Capital Stock Performance